iNAYATechLab/semver-Python-/README.md

-# Poetry SemVer
+# SemVer Python

-A semantic versioning library for Python.
-Initially part of the [Poetry](https://github.com/python-poetry/poetry) codebase.
+A semantic versioning library for Python